whorfin/SomaFM/README.md

 Tested on Chromecast 3rd Gen [NC2-6A5].

 #### --audio
-I love `pipewire`, and by default enable it without requiring config shenanigans.
-If you have yet to embrace the future, you can use this flag to chose your weapon.
-`auto` will give a go at auto-detecting based on your OS defaults, while `help` will probe and list available devices.
+The default `auto` will give a go at auto-detecting based on your OS defaults, while `help` will probe and list available devices.
+If you have very particular needs, you can use this flag to choose your weapon.

 ## Supported Player
-This program is a front-end, playback requires `mpv` to be installed:
+This program requires `mpv` to be installed, which it controls via IPC over UDS:
 * [mpv](https://mpv.io/)

 ## About SomaFM